Schmoegurt/prospectscrape/README.md

 to log which files couldn't be succesfully parsed because there were no stats/rosters to parse that season.

+The script will also create three new directories `output_file`, `leaguepages`, and `teampages`.
+Leaguepages will hold the html files of each leagues main page that will be scraped to get the teams.
+It will also store a `teamids.json` file that holds the league ids for every league on elite prospects.

+The `output_file` folder will be where your stat files and error file will be written.
+And finally the `teampages` stores all the html for each team per season.
+You can delete these once your stats are compiled but if you need the info again you'll have to rescrape it.

 Please do not abuse this as the people at Elite Prospects do work hard.
 This is for research purposes only.